ontime-re/ontime/docs/user_guide/index.rst

 is to showcase concrete use case of the library.

 .. note::
-    For the complete documentation, browse the API reference
+    It is unavailable for now, but for the complete documentation, you should browse the API reference.

 .. toctree::